pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 ### Considerations

-It's not common for a plugin, module, or theme to use the temporary path in a way that results in such errors.
+It's uncommon for a plugin, module, or theme to use the temporary path in a way that results in such errors.
 We suggest reporting the issue to the author and replacing the conflicting plugin, module, or theme whenever possible until a fix is released.

 Be aware that temporary files are not cleaned up automatically in the following configuration, which can result in [highly populated directories](/guides/filesystem/large-files).